LLLisa/ReduxGeneralStore/package/README.md

     import store, { GS } from '../store';

+Access them with `GS.genericGet()` or `GS.genericPut()` etc.

-Your mapDispatchToProps method will look only slightly different because of the extra arguments required:
+If using class components, your mapDispatchToProps method will look only slightly different because of the extra arguments required:

 ```